Adaken-Uwajimgba/LITA_-Class_-memoirs/README.md

 The primary source of Data used here is sale.csv and this is an open source of Data

 ### Tools used
+- Microsoft Excel
+  1. Data Cleaning
+  2. Data Analysis
+  3. Data Visualization

-Microsoft Excel for Data cleaning, Analysis and Visualization SQL - Structured Query Language for Quering of Data GitHub for Portolio Building
+- SQL - Structured Query Language for Quering of Data
+- GitHub for Portolio Building